FarisHijazi/SuperGoogleImages/README.md

    1. [Google Bypass Result Page Redirect.user.js](Google%20Bypass%20Result%20Page%20Redirect.user.js), [source](https://greasyfork.org/scripts/14150-google-%E7%BB%95%E8%BF%87%E6%90%9C%E7%B4%A2%E7%BB%93%E6%9E%9C%E7%BD%91%E9%A1%B5%E9%93%BE%E6%8E%A5%E9%87%8D%E5%AE%9A%E5%90%91/code/Google%EF%BC%9A%E7%BB%95%E8%BF%87%E6%90%9C%E7%B4%A2%E7%BB%93%E6%9E%9C%E7%BD%91%E9%A1%B5%E9%93%BE%E6%8E%A5%E9%87%8D%E5%AE%9A%E5%90%91.user.js)
    2. [Google Direct Links for Pages and Images.user.js](Google%20Direct%20Links%20for%20Pages%20and%20Images.user.js), [source](https://greasyfork.org/scripts/19210-google-direct-links-for-pages-and-images/code/Google:%20Direct%20Links%20for%20Pages%20and%20Images.user.js)
    3. [SuperGoogle.user.js](SuperGoogle.user.js)
-3. [Required for downloading only] Go to the Tampermonkey settings and change download mode to `beta`, (see how)[todo: add url].
+3. [Required for downloading only] Go to the Tampermonkey settings and change download mode to `beta`, (see how)[TODO: add url].
-4. [Required for downloading only] The script also needs `@connect` permissions to connect to other domains, to do this, click `always allow` (details)[todo: add url]. todo: add screenshot
+4. [Required for downloading only] The script also needs `@connect` permissions to connect to other domains, to do this, click `always allow` (details)[TODO: add url].
+TODO: add screenshot

 ## Usage

 Open Google.com/....
-todo: write about usage
+TODO: write about usage

 ### Features

 #### Image panel added features

-##### Clickable description
+- ##### Clickable description

     Clicking the description will take you to another search that description

-##### Add `view image` button
+- ##### Add `view image` button

     Bring back the old `view image` button!
 Now you won't have to visit the website just to see the fullres image.

-##### Add `download` button
+- ##### Add `download` button

     Download the fullres image

-todo: continue listing features
+TODO: continue listing features

 ### Hotkeys

-todo: list hotkeys
+TODO: list hotkeys

 ## External Libraries

-todo: list the used libraries and link to the sources
+TODO: list the used libraries and link to the sources

 ## Todo

 - [ ] change `Display Original Images` button to a checkbox
 - [ ] add checkbox `close tab after download`
 - [ ] fix: dlLimit slider doesn't select anything the first time it's used
-- [ ] wrap the Google functions and constants in a static class. things like `getImageBoxes`, `searchBox`, etc...
+- [ ] Refactoring: Wrap the Google functions and constants in a static class. things like `getImageBoxes`, `searchBox`, etc...
 - [ ] Fix the autoloader (clicking load next page), you can't click anything other menus because of it
 - [ ] Fix: `displayOriginal()` doesn't work on images that don't have a type/extension
 - [ ] Add an `Add to favorite` button on the thumbnails (next to the image type tag and the download btn)
 - [ ] Create function: `downloadLoaded()` to just downloaded whatever was loaded and GTFO
 - [ ] Fix: URLs seem to end with `&reload=on`, and this prevents ddgProxy() from working, find cause and stop it
 - [ ] Fix clickable description, it doesn't change when changing to related images
 - [ ] Fix DisplayOriginalImages
   - [ ] Make a specialized copy for the google script